ericpruitt/wcwidth.awk/README.md

 Determine the number of columns needed to display a string.
-This function differs from the "wcswidth" function in its handling of non-printable characters; non-printable characters with a code point at or below 255 are ignored while all others are treated as having a width of 1 because they will often be rendered as the [".notdef" glyph][notdef-glyph].
+This function differs from the "wcswidth" function in its handling of non-printable characters; instead of making the function abort and immediately return -1, non-printable characters with a code point at or below 255 are ignored while all others are treated as having a width of 1 because they will typically be rendered as a single-column [".notdef" glyph][notdef-glyph].

   [notdef-glyph]: https://www.microsoft.com/typography/otspec/recom.htm

 **Arguments:**
 - **string**: A string of any length.
+In AWK interpreters that are not multi-byte safe, this argument is interpreted as a UTF-8 encoded string.

 **Returns:** The number of columns needed to display the string.
 This value will always be greater than or equal to 0.